 Acquired by King George VI

 The Polar Medal was instituted by King Edward VII following the return of Captain Scott’s Discovery expedition.
-The image of Discovery with a sledging party in the foreground was designed by Ernest Gillick, and the bust of King Edward VII by G.W. de Saulles.
+Ernest Gillick designed the image of Discovery with the sledging party in the foreground, and the effigy of King George V was by Bertram Mackennal.
 The medal can be silver or bronze, and is awarded for distinguished work in the Arctic or Antarctic.
 A bar is added for each separate expedition.
 Shackleton’s lieutenant Frank Wild was awarded four bars to his medal, the most of any polar explorer.
-This example has two clasps: ANTARCTIC 1902-04; ANTARCTIC 1907-09.
+This example has three clasps: ANTARCTIC 1910-13; ANTARCTIC 1912-14; ANTARCTIC 1914-16.

 Silver with white silk ribbon